 5. REMIND YOURSELF HOW GREAT YOU ARE

 Feeling a bit rubbish about your creative ability?
-WELL DON’T. This is of my fave quotes: 'no-one is you and that is your superpower'.
+WELL DON’T. This is of my fave quotes: 'No-one is you and that is your superpower'.
 ALWAYS remind yourself of this.
 You will ALWAYS bring something new to the table.
 But it's great to re-state this; so go back though your achievements...

-TOP TIP: Have look back through a project that you bossed, your portfolio that got you a job or internship, a successful uni tutorial report, an email from an employer saying how great you were...we tend to forget the good stuff and focus on the bad, so go and remind yourself about why you are so GREAT.
+TOP TIP: Have look back through a project that you bossed, the portfolio that got you a job or internship, a successful uni tutorial report, an email from an employer saying how great you were...we tend to forget the good stuff and focus on the bad, so go and remind yourself about why you are so GREAT.

 6. THE REVERSE TO-DO